francesco-innocenti/Neuro_AI_Papers/README.md

 [Dendritic action potentials and computation in human layer 2/3 cortical neurons](https://science.sciencemag.org/content/367/6473/83) by Gidon et al. (2020)

-This study discovered a new type of dendritic spike in human pyramidal neurons located in layer 2/3.
+This study discovered a new type of dendritic spike in human L2/3 pyramidal neurons located.
 These spikes allow neurons to compute the XOR function, a computation that was famously proved to be impossible by Minsky and Papert (1969) for single-layer artificial networks and later shown possible for multilayer networks.
 This paper was also picked up by Quanta Magazine: